 Recent studies from Israel shows that smoking marijuana remarkably reduces pains and tremors and improves sleep for Parkinson’s disease patients.
 What was impressive about the research was the improvement of the fine motor skills among patients.

 Israel has made medical marijuana legal, and a lot of research into the medical uses of weed is done there, supported by the Israeli Government.

 Cannabis can cure Crohn’s disease.
-Crohn’s disease is an inflammatory bowel disorder that causes pain, vomiting, diarrhea, weight loss, and more.
-But a recent study in Israel showed that smoking a joint considerably reduced Crohn’s disease symptoms in 10 out of 11 patients, and caused a complete cancellation ofthe disease in five of those patients.
+Crohn’s disease is an inflammatory bowel disorder that causes pain, vomiting, diarrhoea, weight loss, and more.
+But a recent study in Israel showed that smoking a joint considerably reduced Crohn’s disease symptoms in 10 out of 11 patients, and caused a complete cancellation of the disease in five of those patients.

 Of course, this is a small study, but other researches have shown similar results.
 The cannabinoids from cannabis seem to help the gut control bacteria and intestinal function.

 Dravet Syndrome causes seizures and severe developmental delays.
-Dr. Sanjay Gupta, renowned chief medical correspondent for CNN, is treating a five years old girl, Charlotte Figi, who has Dravet’s Syndrome, with medical marijuana strain high in cannabidiol and low in THC.
+Dr Sanjay Gupta, a renowned chief medical correspondent for CNN, is treating a five years old girl, Charlotte Figi, who has Dravet’s Syndrome, with medical marijuana strain high in cannabidiol and low in THC.

 Treating Hepatitis C infection has severe side effects, so severe that many people are unable to continue their treatment.
 Side effects range from fatigue, nausea, muscle pains, loss of appetite, and depression- and they last for months.